AxisCommunications/tutorial-axis-object-analytics-and-hard-hat-detection/README.md

 ## Solution setup

-The solution is divided into the sections below which will be described in detail during this tutorial.
+These are the main steps of this tutorial:

 - Camera image to Amazon Simple Storage Service (Amazon S3) bucket
 - AWS IoT Core, acting as a MQTT broker, and MQTT client